reedflinch/chatbot/README.md

     ...

 ### Heroku Integration
 You need to install the [Heroku toolbelt][herokut].
 Click the link to download and follow the instructions to get this tool.
 Once this is installed, you will need to make an account with [heroku][herokuaccount] and verify your account.
-Then do the following in the hack-a-thon directory (Windows users may need to restart their terminal before using Heroku commands):
+Then do the following in the top level of your repo (Windows users may need to restart their terminal before using Heroku commands):

 % heroku login
 % heroku create my-slackbot-appname